“We’re in an ambulance. Don’t freak out. They think Lynden broke his leg.”

 Nothing, though, has happened.
 Lynden seldom does the prescribed rehab exercises.
 He has completed short jogs only a handful of times over his summer months of freedom.
 And, no, he has not attempted to kick a ball with his left foot since the day his leg buckled on the pitch that April day.

-I have tried everything to get him going – from being supportive to helping devise a workout schedule to, now, demanding that he complete the assigned injury recovery exercises in the morning each day without exception.
+I have tried everything to get him going.
+From being supportive to helping devise a workout schedule to, now, demanding he complete the assigned injury rehab exercises in the morning each day without exception, I tried.

 I can feel my frustration mounting.